peejaywk/FourFifthsJazz/README.md

 * Pixabay [About Page - Ella Fitzgerald](https://pixabay.com/photos/ella-fitzgerald-portrait-1946-1275553/)
 * Iconspng [About Page - Louis Armstrong](https://www.iconspng.com/image/48640/louis-armstrong)
 * Wikipedia [About Page - Dinah Washington](https://commons.wikimedia.org/wiki/File:Dinah_Washington_1962.jpg).
 Credit: Associated Booking Corporation/photo by James Kriegsmann, New York

+#### Acknowledgements
+I would like to thank my mentor Adegbenga Adeye for his guidance throughout this project.
+I would like to thank Anna Greaves from Code Institute for the 'How to Write your README' webinar.
+This was a great help.